EducatedBernie/EducatedBernie/README.md

 - 👋 Hi, I’m Bernie!
 I'm a new grad Fullstack Software Develop.er
-- 👀 I'm a Software Engineer and had an internship in the industry
+- 👀 I work as a Fulltime Software Engineer and also had an internship in industry.
 - 💞️ My focus is mainly in Fullstack Development.
 I have experience with the Spring Framework, React, D3.js and Microsoft SQL Server.
 - 📫 Reach me via discord or email! berndog is my username on Discord